oblivioncth/CLIFp/README.md

 That being said, it is perfectly possible to use CLIFp with Flashpoint alone in any manner you see fit.

 ### General
-While CLIFp has multiple functions, typical usage involves one of three main methods:
+**NOTE: Do not run CLIFp as an administrator as some titles may not work correctly or run at all** While CLIFp has multiple functions, typical usage involves one of three main methods:

 **Auto:**